How often do you get bored with your clothes?

 Velcro Patches

 Hooks and loops must be sewn together.
-You can use them for a quick on/of purpose.
+You can use them for quick on/off purposes.
 However, velcro patches should never be included in this list.
 Velcro patches are meant to be attached to something else, usually clothing or bags.

-You can use your sewing machine to create a square Velcro patch by attaching the hook side of the patch to the fabric.
-Once the hook side of the Velcro patch is attached to the material, you can then install the loop side of the patch onto another surface.
+You can use your sewing machine to create a square Velcro patch by attaching the hook to the fabric.
+Once the hook side of the Velcro patch is connected to the material, you can install the loop side of the patch onto another surface.

 Glue Patches

-Glue is made up of three main ingredients.
-These are water, starch, and glue powder.
-Water helps the glue stick to the fabric.
-Starch makes the glue sticky.
-And glue powder keeps the glue from drying out too quickly.
+Glue has three main ingredients: water, starch, and glue powder.
+Water helps the glue stick to the fabric, starch makes it sticky, and glue powder keeps it from drying out too quickly.
 Once the glue dries, you can remove the patch by peeling it off the fabric.
 Some patches, however, have adhesive backs.
 You only need to peel them off and stick them onto the desired spots on the cloth.

 How to Sew on a Patch?

 Sewing a patch is still the most reliable way of fixing them to any fabric.
-Many fashion designers are often curious about how to attach patches on clothes with sewing.
+Many fashion designers are curious about how to attach patches to clothes by sewing.
 A sewing machine or an embroiderer could help you resolve many patches together.

 Conclusion